From Dusk till Dawn: The Series: Production

 From Dusk till Dawn is the first scripted original series on Robert Rodriguez's El Rey network.
 Series creator and showrunner Rodriguez, who also directed the pilot and other episodes, stated the original film is "one of the favorite movies that I did in the past with Quentin Tarantino and one that people still ask us about today.
 There was so much I wanted to explore in that movie that I didn't get to.
 And I delved a little deeper into Mesoamerican mythologies and Aztec and Mayan mythologies and where a vampire culture could have existed back then and found fascinating stuff".

 International broadcast

 In Australia, the series premiered on SBS 2 on July 1, 2014.

 In the UK, the series has been broadcast on Spike since January 4, 2016, as From Dusk Till Dawn.

 Episodes

 Reception

 From Dusk till Dawn has received mostly favorable reviews.
-Review aggregator site Metacritic has given the first season a "generally favorable" score of 61 out of 100, based on nine critics.
+Review aggregator site Metacritic has given the first season a "generally favorable" score of 61 out of 100, based on ten critics.

 On another review aggregator site, Rotten Tomatoes, the season holds a 75% rating with an average rating of 6.6 out of 10, based on 16 reviews.
 It was picked #1 on Entertainment Weekly's Must list and as one of the Hottest New Fiction Shows by The Hollywood Reporter.